 If you experience any of these symptoms, let your doctor know about it.

-Tamiflu (oseltamivir) is unlikely to cause any adverse pregnancy or fetal outcomes.
+Tamiflu (oseltamivir) is unlikely to cause any adverse effects on pregnancy or the development of the fetus.
 There is limited research on this aspect (6).

 How Much Tamiflu Is Safe To Take During Pregnancy?